UC Davis Team Assists With Wildlife Impacted By Huntington Beach Oil Spill

 CBS13 was sent a video of a sanderling, a small bird that lives along Huntington Beach and nearly died after it was found covered in oil Monday.
 It was saved by UC Davis veterinarian Dr. Duane Tom.

-“We have a team that is perfectly equipped and has been training for this moment,” Preston said.READ MORE: Aftershock Festival Returns Making Sacramento International Destination For Music Fans
+“We have a team that is perfectly equipped and has been training for this moment,” Preston said.READ MORE: As Many As Half A Million Shipping Containers Could Be Waiting Off Ports Of LA, Long Beach

 As oil continues to wash ashore, injured animals are being cared for inside mobile units driven from UC Davis to Southern California.